rkhaimov/storyshots/notes.md

     * Should work like live filter on groups and story contents
 * Error should be linked to specific test config
 * Add retry play button
-* Implement single text matching strategy
+* Text matching strategy must be systematic across selectors
-    * All selectors should match by substring by default
+    * Text should match by substring by default, case-insensitive
+    * Add possibility to use regexp
 * Implement non-strict matching strategy
     * Accept non visible elements
 * Implement story filter